fr1sk/girlfriend-goodnight-bot/README.md

 ## 🌈 Idea 🌈
-You turn on the script before the bed (you can put it on RaspberryPi and schedule time for auto-running) It reads your last message that you sent and if there is no messages longer than 5 minutes, bot starts to helping you.
+You turn on the script before the bed (you can put it on RaspberryPi and schedule time for auto-running).
+It reads your last message that you sent and if there is no messages longer than 5 minutes, bot starts to helping you.
 He sends randomized message form array of messages, logs you out, and shutdown your computer.